zerogvt/weather-station/README.md

-# weather-station
+# About
-Meteorological WEB App Ingesting IoT Weather Station Data (Take-home project, part of the interview process for EXUS)
+Meteorological WEB App Ingesting IoT Weather Station Data

+Take-home project, part of the interview process for EXUS.

 # Example http calls
 See populate_db.sh